Blog

 Precision and recall are necessary, but incomplete.
 A proactive system can have strong F1 while spending too much on empty checks.
 Cost, latency, and false wakeups are part of the product behavior.

-Is WatchBench Email v0 a final leaderboard?
+Is WatchBench Email v0 a reusable benchmark?

 Further reading